Driving Patient Safety Improvements

 Black spheres creating dimples in a white surface

-TMLEP’s Clinical Updates are provided in order to raise awareness of clinical risk issues and to reduce incidence recurrence and improve patient safety.
+In addition to latest news and updates from TMLEP, please feel free to browse a selection of our latest clinical updates below which are provided in order to raise awareness of clinical risk issues and to reduce incidence recurrence and improve patient safety.
 Facts have been anonymised to maintain data confidentiality, however learning points remain applicable.

 A Reminder of The Significance of Removing Wound Packing